 Start the music.
 Take the first step.

 And while you don’t have a stock of my Nana’s canned tomatoes, I’ve fixed this recipe up where it will work just perfectly with a can of tomatoes from the store.
+Also, many folks remember this dish made with water as the liquid.
+And while that works just fine, chicken broth gives you a whole other dimension of flavor.
 Y’all enjoy!

 Southern Tomato Gravy